For summer, holidays or recess hours, please consult the full schedule.

 The Ansley J. Coale Population Research Collection, serving the Office of Population Research, houses an extensive collection of demographic materials.
 The collection contains more than 40,000 bound volumes, as well as over 15,000 reprints, technical reports, manuscripts, and working and discussion papers.
 Sixty percent of the collection consists of worldwide statistical material (censuses and vital statistics).
 The collection also contains international censuses through 2009 on over 4,000 reels of microfilm.
 Subjects collected include: formal demography (fertility, mortality and immigration), population policy, family planning, epidemiology, child and public health, and health statistics.

-The Woodrow Wilson School is primarily served by the Public and International Affairs & Population Research library, which is part of the University's extensive library system and is located in the lower level of Wallace Hall.
+The Princeton School of Public and International Affairs is primarily served by the Stokes Public and International Affairs & Population Research library, which is part of the University's extensive library system and is located in the lower level of Wallace Hall.
 It provides reserve materials in support of both graduate and undergraduate studies, and houses a core collection of books, journals, and research materials that supplements the Social Sciences collections at Firestone.

 The Donald E. Stokes Library is located on the lower level of Wallace Hall.